hermit-os/hermit-gcc/README.md

 # hermit-toolchain

-This repository contains scripts to build the HermitCore's cross-compiler, which based on the library OS [HermitCore](http://www.hermitcore.org).
+This repository contains scripts to build the cross-compiler for the Rust-based library OS [HermitCore](https://github.com/hermitcore/libhermit-rs).

 ## Requirements